Boishakh

 Boishakh (বৈশাখ, बैशाख, Bôishakh, Baishakh) is the first month in the Bengali calendar and Nepali calendar.
-This month lies between the second half of April and the first half of May.Between 14th April and 15th May.
+This month typically lies between mid-April and mid-May.

 Etymology

 The name of the month is derived from the position of the Sun near the star Bishakha (বিশাখা).

 History

 The first day of Boishakh is celebrated as the Pôhela Bôishakh or Bengali New Year's Day.
 The day is observed with cultural programs, festivals and carnivals all around the country.
-The day of is also the beginning of all business activities in Bangladesh and neighboring Indian state of West Bengal and Tripura.
-The traders starts new fiscal account book called হালখাতা Halkhata.
-The accounting in the Halkhata begins only after this day.
-It is celebrated with sweets and gifts with customers.
+The day is also the beginning of all business activities in Bangladesh and in the neighboring Indian states of West Bengal and Tripura.
+The traders start new fiscal account books called Haal Khata (হালখাতা).
+The accounting in the Haal khata begins only after this day.
+It is celebrated with sweets and gifts offered to customers.

 Season

 The month of Boishakh also marks the official start of Summer.
-The month is notorious for the afternoon storms called Kalboishakhi (Nor'wester).
+The month is known for the afternoon storms called Kalboishakhi (Nor'wester).
 The storms usually start with strong gusts from the north-western direction at the end of a hot day and cause widespread destruction.